-Labyrinth House crowdfunding has gotten off to a great start—we’re now at over 620,000 yen, and we still haven’t announced it in Japanese or on social media yet.
-So thank you, newsletter readers!
+We’re well on our way to our Labyrinth House crowdfunding goal.
+Thank you, readers!
 If you missed my last post, you can read about the Labyrinth House project here, and make one-time contributions and see construction progress at this page here:

 Where do our architectural desires come from?
 Take, for example, my desire to create a 35,000-tile bathhouse-style mosaic of Onomichi on the wall of the bath at Labyrinth House, complete with a view of the illuminated stone wall outside.
 Once the thought popped into my mind, I couldn’t really un-think it.
 The vision became an end that could justify occasional drudgery.
 Sure, you might be crawling through the dust under the floor right now, I’d tell myself, but someday you’re gonna be sticking tiles on that wall.
 I had the mosaic vision around two years ago, when the bath looked like this: